The Practicalities of Prague

 Cabs on the streets may overcharge you.
-We recommend calling one of the following: Nejlevnější Taxi (always cheapest), Profi Taxi, and AAA (contacts below).
+Now a days, people use taxi apps (Uber, Bolt) but if you want to support regular taxi companies, we recommend calling one of the following: Nejlevnější Taxi (mostly cheapest) and AAA (contacts below).

 Taxi contacts (enter +420 first if calling from a non-Czech phone):